Great Eastern Railway no.140 in the works shed during restoration.

 This unique vehicle dates back to 1863 and is the oldest surviving GER carriage in preservation.
 It was discovered in a garden in Elmswell where it was being used as a shed.
 It was bought by a consortium of MSLR members in 1995 but only minimal restoration was carried out to prevent further deterioration until 2014 when the consortium generously presented it to the MSLR and the major restoration work began.
 Two years and £10,000 later the beautifully restored body was united with a newly fabricated chassis to complete over 20 years of work and t.l.c.

-Originally designated as a First Class Smoking Coach, it can no longer be used for it’s original purpose, but as a valuable addition to our coaching stock 140 is ready to take its place as the third coach in the Middy train in the 2017 season.
+Originally designated as a First Class Smoking Coach, it can no longer be used for it’s original purpose, but as a valuable addition to our coaching stock 140 is ready to take its place as the third coach in the Middy train.

 MSLR Nos.
 12 and 13